Shongwe/java-mini-project/README.md

 # java-mini-project
-this is min final year mini project
+this is mini final year mini project